Cleveland Botanical Garden: History

-The garden was founded in 1930 as the Garden Center of Greater Cleveland.
-It was the first such organization in an American city.
+The origins of the Cleveland Botanical Gardens began to bloom in 1916 when Eleanor Squire donated horticultural books to the Garden Club in Cleveland.
+The garden itself was founded in 1930 as the Garden Center of Greater Cleveland.
+It was the first such civic garden in an American city.
 Originally housed in a converted boathouse on Wade Park Lagoon, the center served as a horticultural library, offering classes and workshops for gardeners and spearheading beautification projects in the community.

-In 1966, having outgrown its original home, the Garden Center moved to its present location in University Circle, the site of the old Cleveland Zoo.
+In 1966 having outgrown its original home, the Garden Center moved to its present location in University Circle, the site of the old Cleveland Zoo.
 Remnants of the old bear pit still remain in the Ohio Woodland Garden.
+The move occurred after nearly six years of heavy springtime flooding in University Circle.
+That same year, the boathouse was damaged from the onslaught of flooding and the boathouse was demolished.
+Due to the damage to the boathouse and other structures in University Circle, a city initiative to install sewers and interceptors to control future flooding were installed near the Circle.

-In 1994, the organization's Board of Trustees changed the name to Cleveland Botanical Garden to reflect a dramatically expanded mission and launched an ambitious capital campaign to develop a facility that would support the enhanced program agenda.
+In 1994, the organization's Board of Trustees changed the name from Garden Center of Greater Cleveland to Cleveland Botanical Garden to reflect a dramatically expanded mission and launched an ambitious capital campaign to develop a facility that would support the enhanced program agenda.
 The expanded and renovated building, designed by Graham Gund Architects of Cambridge, Massachusetts, opened to the public in July 2003.
+The Cleveland Botanical Garden expanded again in 2014 when it joined forces with the Holden Arboretum.
+The two entities joined and became Holden Forest & Gardens.
+As of 2024, visitors of the Cleveland Botanical Garden can enjoy the extensive horticultural museum, special events, an indoor-outdoor all season botanical experience, and much more.
+The Gardens also supports environmental research, community outreach, and urban farming programs.